stfc/docker-and-gh-actions-for-ml/docs/4-continuous-integration.md

 Something that sets GitHub Actions apart from all the competitors is it's support for code annotations that will label issues with your code directly in the pull request, which is a pretty useful feature.

-This and the ability to leverage pipelines other people have written (via the [GitHub Marketplace](https://github.com/marketplace?type=actions)) to made your CI configuration easier means that Actions will likely be used more and more over the next few years, especially for open source projects.
+This and the ability to leverage pipelines other people have written (via the [GitHub Marketplace](https://github.com/marketplace?type=actions){target="_blank" rel="noopener noreferrer"}) to made your CI configuration easier means that Actions will likely be used more and more over the next few years, especially for open source projects.

 ### Jenkins